wolfinch/wolfinch/README.md

 [![|License|](https://img.shields.io/badge/license-GPL%20v3.0-brightgreen.svg)](LICENSE)

 ********
-#Wolfinch Auto Trading Bot
+# Wolfinch Auto Trading Bot
-*******
+********

 Wolfinch is a trading bot implemented in Python.
 It is primarily focused on crypto currency trading, however the implementation is generic enough that it can be used for trading any asset.
 The modularized implementation is easily extensible to support more exchanges, trading strategies and indicators.
-A simple UI is available out of the box to view trades and allow basic control on operation.
+A simple UI is available out of the box to view trades and allow basic controls in operation.

 Features include :
 * Auto / Manual Trading Modes
 * Multiple decision engines
-* YAML based rich configuration - everything is customizable
+* YAML based rich configuration - tons of nuts and bolts to customize
 * Out of the box UI availability
 * Pluggable Strategies
 * Pluggable Indicators